We are looking for people who are inspired and driven to create great places. The ideal candidates will work closely with teams of planners

 Urban and regional planners often travel to sites to inspect the proposed changes and their impact on land conditions, the environment, and use.

 Most urban and regional planners work full time during normal business hours, but some also work evenings or weekends to attend meetings with officials, planning commissions, and neighborhood groups.
-In 2014, about 1 in 5 planners worked more than 40 hours per week.
+About 1 in 5 planners work more than 40 hours per week.

 Get the education you need: Find schools for Urban and Regional Planners near you!

 Urban and regional planners need a master’s degree from an accredited planning program to qualify for most positions.

 Most urban and regional planners have a master’s degree from an accredited urban or regional planning program.
 In 2015, there were 72 programs accredited by the Planning Accreditation Board that offered a master’s degree in planning.

 Many master’s programs accept students with a wide range of undergraduate backgrounds.
 However, many candidates who enter master’s degree programs have a bachelor’s degree in economics, geography, political science, or environmental design.